 -

-Fry four to six bomboloni at a time to ensure even frying.
-Fry until golden on both sides (this will take 3 to 5 minutes).
+Fry four to six bomboloni at a time until golden on both sides.
+This takes 3 to 5 minutes.

 To Assemble